Expert21/the-human-condition/Shadow.md

-Fuck this, fuck you
+Fuck this, fuck you<br />
 Boom, Head shot.
-Problem solved
+Problem solved<br />

-These bitches stay on my dick.
+These bitches stay on my dick. <br />
-They love my riches. and I love popping my shit
+They love my riches. and I love popping my shit<br />

-Force the bitch to pop a perk, make sure she swallows that shit before dicking her down Her boyfriend wanna press?
-My partners, go switch em down
+Force the bitch to pop a perk, make sure she swallows that shit before dicking her down<br />
+Her boyfriend wanna press?
+My partners, go switch em down<br />

-Fuck these poeple, i swear on everything i love
+Fuck these poeple, i swear on everything i love<br />
-None of these people really know how to love
+None of these people really know how to love<br />
-And that fine
+And that fine<br />
-neither do i
+neither do i<br />

-All i know is Sex, Money, Murder, and Drugs
+All i know is Sex, Money, Murder, and Drugs<br />
 Time to set the whole block up.
-My spot, My throne, My area and MY bitches
+My spot, My throne, My area and MY bitches<br />

 Problems solved expediously.
-Oh you tried giving out a loan, You bad for business lay him out, and rip his fucking hair out.
-Teach him a lesson he wont ever forget.
+Oh you tried giving out a loan, You bad for business<br />
+lay him out, and rip his fucking hair out.
+Teach him a lesson he wont ever forget. <br />

 Fuck these ni!@#$%^&*